embedded-machine-learning/scripts-and-guides/guides/compile_armnn.md

 file destination/lib/libprotobuf.so.15.0.0
 ```
 You can check any other library which you copied to your device.
 There should be a platform (e.g. **arm7a**, **aarch64**) in the output.

+## Issues
+Should any issues arise during the completion of the guide or any errors noted, please let us know by filing an issue and help us keep up the quality.